Lutrix1121/GAN_GUI/README.md

-# GAN_GUI - GAN Synthetic Data Generator
+# GAN_GUI - GUI for GAN Synthetic Data Generator
 A comprehensive GUI application for generating synthetic tabular data using Generative Adversarial Networks (GANs).
 This tool provides an intuitive interface for training GANs on CSV datasets and generating high-quality synthetic samples with automated parameter optimization capabilities.

 Architecture: